Hotel ZaZa Museum District

 Where Houston's Museum District Meets Deliberate Excess

-Get Exclusive Access →The Suite Program as Editorial Statement
+The Suite Program as Editorial Statement

 In American boutique hospitality, themed suites tend to fall into one of two categories: the kind that gesture at a concept with a few props and a paint colour, and the kind that commit fully enough to make the guest genuinely inhabit a different world.
 ZaZa's Magnificent Seven leans into the second category.
-Eight suites, each built around a distinct visual and material language, include rooms that have been described as covering a telescope-equipped NASA interpretation and a Geisha House rendered in deep reds with considered fabric choices throughout.
+Eight suites, each built around a distinct visual and material language, include rooms that have been described as a NASA interpretation and a Geisha House rendered in deep reds throughout.
 The design logic extends to gathering areas, sleeping areas, and amenities such as whirlpool hot tubs and plasma screens.

 Hotels in this bracket, from Hotel Bel-Air in Los Angeles to Troutbeck in Amenia, have found that distinct suite identities create a secondary booking logic: guests return not just for a room category but for a specific room.
 ZaZa's suite program operates on that principle.
 Rates from $335 per night represent the entry point; the Magnificent Seven suites position at a different tier, priced against the identity they deliver rather than the square footage alone.